Cryptographic fundamentals

 Using Elliptic Curve Cryptography

-The curve used within an elliptic curve algorithm impacts the security of the algorithm.
-As such, only suitable curves from FIPS 186-4 should be used.
+The curve used within an elliptic curve cryptographic algorithm impacts the security of the cryptographic algorithm.
+As such, only suitable curves from NIST SP 800-186 should be used.

-When using elliptic curve cryptography, a curve from FIPS 186-4 is used.
+When using elliptic curve cryptography, a suitable curve from NIST SP 800-186 is used.

 Using Elliptic Curve Diffie-Hellman